Inverse Optimization on Hierarchical Networks: An Application to Breast Cancer Clinical Pathways: Application to Breast Cancer

 Breast cancer is a malignant tumor that originates in the breast.
 According to recent statistics, it is the most commonly diagnosed cancer in the world and accounts for 12\% of new cancer cases \cite{whobreastdata}.
 It is the second leading cause of cancer death in women \cite{statbreast}.
 Breast cancer can occur in both men and women, but more than 99\% of breast cancer patients are women \cite{statbreast2}.

 Our work is based on the pathway maps used in Ontario, Canada.
 The Disease Pathway Management (DPM) program at Ontario Health (Cancer Care Ontario) works with multidisciplinary groups of clinicians with disease site expertise to develop pathway maps that outline evidence-based best practices for managing various cancer types through all phases of cancer care, from screening through follow-up care \citep{pathdev}.
-In this paper, we evaluate concordance with the screening, diagnosis, and treatment portions of the breast cancer care continuum (see pathway maps in Appendix \ref{app:pathwaymaps}).
+In this paper, we evaluate concordance with the screening, diagnosis, and treatment portions of the breast cancer care continuum (see pathway maps in \cite{breastpathways}; we use version 2015.10).
 A pathway map shows all the possible ways a patient should traverse the care network.
 Since the clinical pathways differ based on disease characteristics and information that becomes available along the way, the pathway maps are large and complex, containing multiple decision and branch points along the trajectory.
 Key factors in treatment decision making are cancer stage and biomarker status.
 Cancer staging includes the T stage, which describes the size of the tumor, the N stage, which indicates the spread of the cancer to the surrounding lymph nodes, and the M stage, which indicates presence/absence of metastases.
 Biomarker status indicates the expression of the estrogen receptor (classified as ER-positive) and overexpression of the human epidermal growth factor receptor 2 (HER2) (classified as HER2-positive).
 We group patients into 10 subgroups based on TNM stage and biomarker status.
 Table \ref{tab:subgroups} shows the definitions of these 10 subgroups.

 Each subgroup is part of the same pathway map, but has a different set of reference pathways, since the treatment recommendations depend on the characteristics that define the subgroup.
 In our analysis, we exclude subgroup 10 since patients in this subgroup are palliative, and care often includes activities not reflected in the pathway maps.
+A patient might change subgroups in some cases, but our data includes the most recent subgroup, and we do not have information about the exact transition point.
+This is a limitation of our data set.
+However, the subgroup change often occurs around the surgery time, and since the pathways are similar before the surgery, the concordance score estimation error should be minimal.